browserengineering/book/book/rendering-architecture.md

      2472    0.003    0.000    0.085    0.000 font.py:152(measure)
 ```

-As you can see, everything became a lot cheaper.
-This is because font
+As you can see, everything became a lot faster.
+This is because font measurement
-measurement overhead was making both layout and paint slower for every single
+overhead was making both layout and paint slower for every single object.
+The
-object.
-The new timings show that we're easily meeting the 16ms frame budget:
+new timings show that we're easily meeting the 16ms animation frame budget:

     [  0.000753] runRAFHandlers
     [  0.000091] Style